samraHanif0340/samraHanif0340.github.io/_portfolio/functional_programming_in_scala_specialization.md

 <a href="https://www.coursera.org/specializations/scala">Functional programming in scala specialization - Martin Odersky</a>

 ### Info
 This is an excellent course on mastering Scala, delivered in Coursera by the founder of the language himself, Prof. Martin Odersky from the famed  École Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
-Crucial parallel programming concepts, applicable in all programming languages, such as threads, parallel tasks, etc., are taught by equally excellent teachers named Aleksandar Prokopec and Viktor Kuncak.
-The teaching is accompanied with relevant hands-on exercises and coding assignments.
+Crucial parallel programming concepts, applicable in all programming languages, such as threads, parallel tasks, data parallelism etc., are taught by equally excellent teachers named Aleksandar Prokopec and Viktor Kuncak.
+Dr. Heather Miller covers Spark (distributed programming) concepts comprehensively including cluster topology, latency, transformation & actions, pair RDD, partitions, etc. The teaching is accompanied with relevant hands-on exercises and coding assignments.

 ### Syllabus
-This is a 5 course specialisation.
+This is a 4 course specialisation.
 1. Functional Programming Principles in Scala
 2. Functional Program Design in Scala
 3. Parallel programming
 4. Big Data Analysis with Scala and Spark
-5. Functional Programming in Scala Capstone

 ### Repository